YuTong07/Computing/teachers-day/Story/Mdm-Juwana.md

 ### English lesson

-- we love having English because it doesn't need a thick textbok to weigh down our schoolbags (
+- we like having English because it doesn't have a thick textbok to weigh down our schoolbags